Are You Struggling With a Sense of Fear Or Dread That You Can’t Quite Place?

 What if I discover something bad about myself during anxiety treatment?

 Therapy sometimes requires stepping into unfamiliar territory.
 Many people are afraid of what they might discover about themselves in the process.
 The process of healing through anxiety—without further avoiding discomfort—will likely require your willingness to be curious and open as you look within.
 However, in my experience, people are well-equipped to go through whatever is showing up in their lives, even if that “whatever” seems like it might be really big and scary.
-Your capacity to rewrite your story, rewire your nervous system, and find new meaning is already written inside of you.
+Your capacity to rewrite your story, relax your nervous system, and find new meaning is already written inside of you.

 Heal in Mind, Body, and Spirit